willroberts/ue5-multiplayer-plugin/README.md

 # Multiplayer Session Plugin for Unreal Engine

-This plugin provides an implementation of Unreal Engine's Online Subsystem.
+This plugin provides an implementation of Unreal Engine's Online Subsystem, supporting multiple providers such as Steam, Epic Online Services, and LAN games.

 When using the plugin, players can host and join multiplayer games over the Internet.
 The hosting player will act as a listen server, resulting in a peer-to-peer network topology.

 The plugin also provides a debug menu, and a corresponding Widget for the debug menu.

-Dedicated server functionality is planned.
-Support for Epic Online Services is also planned.

 Developed with Unreal Engine 5.1 and modern C++.